Anga205/ReRo-Website/backend/README.md

 1. **Connect**: `ws://localhost:8000/slot-booking`
 2. **Send messages**: Use the JSON message formats described above
 3. **Monitor**: Watch for real-time updates when other clients make changes
+4. **Persistence**: Restart the server and verify bookings are preserved

 ## Configuration